 After you are done with treatment, we will gather all records, reports, and bills and draft a “demand letter” setting forth the facts and summarizing the evidence of your case, submit it to the other party’s insurance company and negotiate with the at-fault insurer to settle the claim short of filing suit, if possible.

-- Fees only if we get a recovery for you
+- Fees only if you get a recovery

 - Thorough investigation of facts